Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/nxi/_posts/2021-11-18-nxi-release-v0.9.0.md

 * Fixed non-functional lean assist on the SR22 and Baron
 * Fixed issue where the cancel button on FPL Waypoint Remove did not close the dialog
 * Fixed DTO menu not automatically advancing to activate button in certain situations
-* Fixed a bug with initializing DTO menu waypoint from a DTO random.
+* Fixed a bug where the direct-to page would not accept waypoints input from other pages, such as the nearest airports page
 * Fixed bug where the direct-to waypoint did not have the proper altitude constraint assigned
 * Fixed an issue where both the TOD and BOD markers were drawn on the map simultaneously
 * Fixed bug where deleting a hold origin fix does not delete the hold for that fix